DataDog/integrations-core/otel/README.md

 #### OpenTelemetry Collector

-See [OTLP Metrics][5] for a list of metrics provided by this integration.
+See [metadata.csv][8] for a list of metrics provided by this integration.

 ### Service Checks